Working with artists in curatorial, programmatic, and administrative capacities to promote risk taking and experimental initiatives.

 Ongoing research focuses on the social and cultural impact of contemporary art and media, critically examining social practice, contemporary craft, performance, new media and video work.
 Passionate about centering artists and practitioners of color, not only through representation, but through building support systems and redistributing resources.

-Lynnette Miranda is the Program Manager at United States Artists in Chicago.
+Lynnette Miranda is the Program Director at United States Artists in Chicago.
 She has worked at leading arts institutions including Creative Time, ART21, and the Art Institute of Chicago.
 In 2015, she coordinated three art conferences, including The Creative Time Summit: The Curriculum at both the Venice Biennale and at Brooklyn’s Boys and Girls High School, as well as ART21’s Creative Chemistries: Radical Practices for Art + Education at the Park Avenue Armory.
 In 2016, she was one of twelve participants in Independent Curators International’s Curatorial Intensive program in New Orleans and served as the 2016-2017 Curator in Residence at Charlotte Street Foundation in Kansas City.

 Her writing has been published in Hyperallergic, Pelican Bomb, American Craft Magazine, Sixty Inches From Center, Chicago Artist Writers, KC Studio, Informality, and This is Tomorrow, Contemporary Art Magazine.
 She has contributed writing to the exhibition catalogs Prospect.4: The Lotus in Spite of the Swamp for Prospect New Orleans and Wanderlust: Actions, Traces, Journeys 1967–2017 published by MIT Press for the University of Buffalo Art Galleries.